ykk136/klogg/DOCUMENTATION.md

 The font used to display the log file.
-A clear, monospace font (like the free, open source, [DejaVu Mono](http://www.dejavu-fonts.org) for example) is recommended.
+A clear, monospace font (like the free, open source, [DejaVu Mono](http://www.dejavu-fonts.org) for example, is recommended.

-Font antialiasing can be forced if autodeteced options result in bad text rendering.
+Font antialiasing can be forced if autodeteced options result in low-quality text rendering.

 #### Style

-Qt usually comes with several options of drawing application widgets.
+Qt usually comes with several options for drawing application widgets.
-By default *klogg* uses style that matches current operating system.
+By default, *klogg* uses a style that matches current operating systems.
-Other styles can be chosen from the dropdown.
+Other styles can be chosen from the dropdown menu.

-*klogg* will try to respect current display manager theme and use white icons for dark themes.
+*klogg* will try to respect current display manager theme and to use white icons for dark themes.

 Another option is to select Dark style.
-In this case *klogg* will use custom dark stylesheet.
+In this case *klogg* will use a custom dark mode stylesheet.

 #### High DPI

-Options in this group can be used in case *klogg* window looks ugly on High DPI monitors.
-Usually Qt detects correct settings.
+Options in this group can be used in case *klogg* window looks bad on High DPI monitors.
+Usually, Qt detects the correct settings.
-However, especially for non-integer scale factors manual overrides might be useful.
+However, these options may be useful, especially for non-integer scale factors manual overrides.

 ### File

 #### File change monitoring

-If file change monitoring is enabled *klogg* will use facilities provided by operating system to reload file when data is changed on disk.
+If file change monitoring is enabled, *klogg* will use facilities provided by the operating system to reload the file when data is changed on the disk.

-Sometimes this kind of monitoring does not work reliably, for example on network shares or directories mounted via sftp.
-In that case polling can be enabled to make *klogg* check for changes.
+Sometimes this kind of monitoring is unreliable on network shares or directories mounted via sftp.
+In that case, polling can be enabled to make *klogg* check for changes.

-*klogg* tries to detect if file was changed in the already indexed area.
+*klogg* tries to detect if the file was changed in the already indexed area.
 This mechanism involves hash recalculation and can be slow for large files and network filesystems.
-If fast modification detection is enabled *klogg* will check hash for the first and last part of changed files.
-This is faster but can miss changes in the middle of the file, so should be used with caution.
+If fast modification detection is enabled *klogg* will check hash for the first and last parts of changed files.
+This is faster but can skip over changes in the middle of the file.
+This feature should be used with caution.

 #### Archives

-If extract archives is selected then *klogg* will detect if opened file is of one of supported archives type or a single compressed file and will ask user permisson to extract archives content to temporary folder.
+If extract archives is selected then *klogg* will detect if opened file is of one of supported archives type or a single compressed file and will ask for user permisson to extract archives content to temporary folder.

-If you do not want *klogg* to ask for permisson check extract archives without confirmation option.
+If you do not want *klogg* to ask for permisson, check extract archives without confirmation option.

 #### File download

-By default *klogg* will not download files using https if certificates can't be checked.
-In some development environments self-signed certificates are used.
-In this case *klogg* can be instructed to ignore SSL errors.
+By default, *klogg* will not download files using https if certificates can't be checked.
+Some development environments use self-signed certificates.
+In this case, *klogg* can be instructed to ignore SSL errors.

 ### Advanced options

-These options allow to customize performance related settings.
+These options refer to the customization of performance related settings.

-If parallel search is enabled *klogg* will try to use several cpu cores for regular expression matching.
+If parallel search is enabled, *klogg* will try to use several cpu cores for regular expression matching.
 This does not work with quickfind.

-If search results cache is enabled *klogg* will store numbers of lines that matched search pattern in memory.
-Repeating search for the same pattern will not go through all file but use cached line numbers instead.
+If search results cache is enabled, *klogg* will store numbers of lines that matched the search pattern in its memory.
+Repeating searches for the same pattern will not go through all files but will use cached line numbers instead.

-When using *klogg* to monitor updating files this option should be disabled.
+When using *klogg* to monitor updating files, this option should be disabled.

-In case there is some problem with *klogg* logging can be enabled with desired level of verbosity.
-Log files are save to temporary directory.
+In case there is an issue with *klogg*, logging can be enabled with a desired level of verbosity.
+Log files are saved to a temporary directory.
-Log level of 4 or 5 is usually enough.
+A log level of 4 or 5 is usually enough.

 ## Crash reporting

 *klogg* uses Crashpad crash handler to collect minidump files in case of unexpected crashes.
-At startup *klogg* checks for new minidumps and asks user if these files should be sent to developers.
+At startup, *klogg* checks for new minidumps and asks  the user if these files should be sent to developers.

 Crash report provides information about: